ropensci/devroadmap/README.md

 __target date: August 2017__

-`webmockr` mocks HTTP requests, and `vcr` is used mostly to integrate with unit tests to cache HTTP requests. `webmockr` is almost on CRAN, and `vcr` will follow soon after.
+`webmockr` mocks HTTP requests, and `vcr` is used mostly to integrate with unit tests to cache HTTP requests. `webmockr` is now on CRAN and improvements are being made. `vcr` is very close to a CRAN release.

 * [webmockr](https://github.com/ropensci/webmockr) __now on CRAN__
-* [vcr](https://github.com/ropensci/vcr) _working on getting a 1st version to CRAN_
+* [vcr](https://github.com/ropensci/vcr) _close to 1st version on CRAN_

 Both above will right away integrate with [crul](https://github.com/ropensci/crul) - but both will integrate with other http clients later (`httr`, `curl`, `RCurl`, etc.)